firequo/scrap/README.md

 this will cover all txts in the current directory

-\the program will make one new csv per text file
+the program will make one new csv per text file

+use the -f flag if the first column is text with multiple words (eg. Local Education Agency) with flag: Local Education Agency, without flag: Local, Education, Agency,